-- · We have only contractual control over our websites that target consumers in China as compared to legal title over our websites that target consumers outside of China.
-Due to restrictions on foreign investment in businesses providing value-added telecommunication services in China, including Internet content provision services, we do not own www.ouku.com, www.kuailebox.com and other affiliated websites which target consumers in China.
-This may significantly disrupt our business, subject us to sanctions, compromise enforceability of related contractual arrangements, or have other harmful effects on us. - · There are uncertainties relating to the regulation of Internet businesses in China, including evolving licensing practices.
+- have contractual control over our websites that target consumers in China as compared to legal title over our websites that target consumers outside of China.
+Due to restrictions on foreign investment in businesses providing value-added telecommunication services in China, including Internet content provision services, we do not own www.kuailebox.com and other affiliated websites which target consumers in China.
+This may significantly disrupt our business, subject us to sanctions, compromise enforceability of related contractual arrangements, or have other harmful effects on us. - there are uncertainties relating to the regulation of Internet businesses in China, including evolving licensing practices.
 This means that permits, licenses or operations at some of our companies may be subject to challenge, or we may fail to obtain permits or licenses that may be deemed necessary for our operations, or we may not be able to obtain or renew certain permits or licenses.
 For example, according to the Administrative Measures on Internet Electronic Messaging Services, or the BBS Measures, BBS services, which include electronic bulletin boards, electronic forums, message boards and chat rooms, are subject to specific approvals (if the operators provide commercial Internet information services) or filings (if the operators provide non-commercial Internet information services).
 Shanghai Ouku has not obtained specific filings for BBS services on its websites and governmental authorities may require it to discontinue the BBS services and to rectify the non-compliance.
-If Shanghai Ouku fails to rectify the non-compliance as required by the governmental authorities, its websites may be shut down. - · The evolving PRC regulatory system for the Internet industry may lead to the establishment of new regulatory agencies.
-For example, in May 2011, the State Council announced the establishment of a new department, the State Internet Information Office (with the involvement of the SCIO, the Ministry of Industry and Information Technology and the Ministry of Public Security).
-The primary role of this new agency is to facilitate policy-making and legislative development in this field to direct and coordinate with the relevant departments in connection with online content administration and to deal with cross-ministry regulatory matters in relation to the Internet industry.
+If Shanghai Ouku fails to rectify the non-compliance as required by the governmental authorities, its websites may be shut down. - the evolving PRC regulatory system for the Internet industry may lead to the establishment of new regulatory agencies.
+For example, the Cyberspace Administration of China was established in 2014, as the central Internet censorship, oversight and control agency for the PRC.
 Further, new laws, regulations or policies may be promulgated or announced that will regulate Internet activities, including the online video and online advertising businesses.
 If these new laws, regulations or policies are promulgated, additional licenses may be required for our operations.
 If our operations do not comply with these new regulations after they become effective, or if we fail to obtain any licenses required under these new laws and regulations, we could be subject to penalties.